adammertel/GIS-and-humanities/README.md

   <i><figcaption>Example of a map using a multivariate point symbols.
 Taken from <a href="https://projecteuclid.org/download/pdfview_1/euclid.ss/1199285037">A.-M. Guerry’sMoral Statistics of France: Challenges for MultivariableSpatial Analysis</a>.</figcaption></i>
 </figure >

-- Line symbols
+- **Line symbols**

-  - Identifications - railroads, trails...
+  - Identifications - the feature is generalized by the line; railroads, trails, rivers
-  - Borders
+  - Borders - the feature is enclosed by the line; regions, areas
-  - Movement - arrows
+  - Movement - the line symbol (arrow) shows the angle that important for the understanding of the feature; wind movement, migration

   <figure class="image">
     <img src="./pictures/metro.jpeg" height="auto" />
     <i><figcaption>Map of metro in Bratislava.
 Taken from <a href="https://i.redd.it/y7u87gu5px021.jpg">Reddit</a>.</figcaption></i>
   </figure >

-- Polygons
+- **Polygons**
-  - Regions
+  - Regions - all features are on the same level of importance, we just need to define their position; a simple political map
-  - Choropleth
+  - Choropleth - features are visualized to represent a quantitative variable

 <figure class="image">
   <img src="./pictures/demography.jpg" height="auto" />